 20 Sep 2017 | COMPAS received a 2017 Community Integration Award for the online tool

-The tool will enable users to navigate a client’s journey to establish what legal exclusions apply to families seeking support from Local Authorities and direct users in a more tailored way to relevant information from the existing documentation of the No Recourse to Public Funds (NRPF) network.
+The tool enables users to navigate a client’s journey to establish what legal exclusions apply to families seeking support from Local Authorities and direct users in a more tailored way to relevant information from the existing documentation of the No Recourse to Public Funds (NRPF) network.

-It also aims to enable users to create a bespoke list of evidence needed based on a client’s circumstances to prepare them for facing a Child in Need Assessment.
-The tool will be accessed through the website of the NRPF Network and will be informed by the input of a specialist advisory board to ensure it meets potential users’ needs.
+It also enables users to create a bespoke list of evidence needed based on a client’s circumstances to prepare them for facing a Child in Need Assessment.
+The tool is accessed through the website of the NRPF Network and is informed by the input of a specialist advisory board to ensure it meets potential users’ needs.

-Impact will be monitored through data on usage (number of hits) and user feedback collated by COMPAS after 6 months, 18 months and 30 months of operation.
+Impact is monitored through data on usage (number of hits) and user feedback collated by COMPAS after 6 months, 18 months and 30 months of operation.